 Causes of Social Media Addiction

-One of the key factors driving social media addiction is the instant gratification and validation it provides.
-These platforms leverage your psychology, tapping into the brain’s reward system.
-The dopamine released when you receive likes or comments reinforces this cycle of seeking pleasure, making you come back for more.
+One of the principal factors that contribute to social media addiction is the immediate gratification and affirmation that social media platforms provide.
+These platforms use your psychology, tapping into the brain’s reward system.
+When a person receives a like or comment, it releases dopamine, reinforcing the pleasure-seeking cycle so that you come back for more.

-Low self-esteem, loneliness, and feelings of isolation are commonly masked by creating an online presence, where you can receive immediate validation.
-The fear of missing out (FOMO) also plays a major role in keeping users hooked.
-For creators, it’s the engagement that keeps them motivated to stay active on social media.
+Low self-esteem, loneliness, and isolation are often hidden behind an online presence, receiving immediate validation.
+The fear of missing out (FOMO) is also a major influence on users maintaining their social media habit.
+For creators, it’s the engagement that makes them stay engaged on social media.

 How to Know It’s Time To Stop